danhetrick/perl-ircd/README.md

 ------------
 ##### `verbose`

 Set this element to 1 if you want to turn on verbosity;  set it to 0 to turn it off.
 If `verbose` is turned on, various data will be printed to the console during runtime.
+Warnings will *always* be displayed if `verbose` is turned on.

 ------------
 ##### `port`